-Family-friendly policies can help get the best out of every employee.
+Family-friendly work policies can help get the best out of every employee.
 They can be used as a motivator when pay rises are scarce and they help to ensure that employers attract and retain talent from the widest possible pool of people.
 Many good employers are looking at flexible options and sabbaticals as alternatives to redundancies.
 They are reaping the benefits.
 This is not the response of all employers.

-LEGAL RESPONSIBILITIES FOR THE EMPLOYER
+LEGAL RESPONSIBILITIES OF THE EMPLOYER

 Employers have a range of legal responsibilities to their staff.
 At a minimum it is important that you know what these are and have a record of them to ensure that all staff who are eligible are able to benefit.
 These include, but are not limited to:

-- Statutory maternity leave and pay
+- Statutory maternity paid leave

 - Paid time off for antenatal care for pregnant employees